RPi-Distro/pi-gen/README.md

    Default keyboard keymap.

+   To get the current value from a running system, run `debconf-show keyboard-configuration` and look at the `keyboard-configuration/xkb-keymap` value.

  * `KEYBOARD_LAYOUT` (Default: "English (UK)" )

    Default keyboard layout.

+   To get the current value from a running system, run `debconf-show keyboard-configuration` and look at the `keyboard-configuration/variant` value.

  * `TIMEZONE_DEFAULT` (Default: "Europe/London" )

    Default keyboard layout.

+   To get the current value from a running system, look in `/etc/timezone`.

  * `FIRST_USER_NAME` (Default: "pi" )